-Salem sparked serious concern among Symantec partners this summer, when he told Wall Street analysts that Symantec's largest customers had the option to bypass the channel and buy from the vendor's
+Salem sparked serious concern among Symantec partners this summer, when he told Wall Street analysts that Symantec's largest customers had the option to bypass the channel and buy from the vendor's direct sales force.

 Perhaps coincidentally, perhaps not, Symantec chose Salem to give this morning's keynote address to partners.
 And he spent a significant portion of the speech stressing Symantec's commitment to channel partners.